zmoog/zmoog.github.io/content/posts/how-to-build-a-custom-open-telemery-collector.md

 ## Conclusion

 I learned a lot about the OpenTelemetry Collector and how to build a custom collector.
-This custome collector only includees the required components (receiver, processor, exporter, extension) and it's very compact.
+This custome Collector only includees the required components (receiver, processor, exporter, extension) and it's very compact.

 But this is just the beginning.
 In the next step, I will add a receiver for the solar panel system and the floor heating system.

 ## Refs

-Here are the links I used to build this collector.
+Here are the links I used to build this Collector.

 - OpenTelemetry guide to build a custom collector: https://opentelemetry.io/docs/collector/custom-collector/
 - My public notes: https://github.com/zmoog/public-notes/issues/94